imageplus/CoffeeDropWebChallenge/README.md

  ## Submission Instructions
   - Please email your contact at Image+ with a link to a github repository containing your submission, as well as be prepared to discuss the technical apsects of the challenge at your interview.
+  - Uploading the site for us to view on some hosting would be appreciated but not required as long as all the assets required for us to test the site locally are required